Skip to main content

 The position of the rising or setting sun changes throughout the year.
 Solar declination (denoted as δ) is the angle between the direction where the Sun rises (or sets) and due east (or due west) on the horizon.
 It represents how far north or south the Sun is from the celestial equator, projected onto the Earth’s equatorial plane.
 Solar declinations to the north are positive, while those to the south are negative.
 At the Equinoxes (around March 20th and September 22nd), the solar declination is 0 (δ=0), as the Sun is directly above the equator.
 During the December solstice, around December 22, the Sun rises from its most southern position, 23.5 degrees south of due east (δ=23.5), and during the June solstice, around June 22, the Sun rises from its most northern position, 23.5 degrees north of due east (δ=23.5).

 A navigator can use their knowledge of the rising sun to help orient themselves.
 For example, on May 22, the solar declination is δ=2016.
-If the navigator identifies where the Sun rises on the equinox, she can measure 2016 south to identify East and can then orient herself accordingly.
+If the navigator identifies where the Sun rises on the horizon during the Equinox, she can measure 2016 south of that point to identify East and then orient herself accordingly.

 (a)